na632/FrostbiteModdingTool/README.md

 *It came to my attention on late September 2022 Frosty Toolsuite is open source on [GitHub](https://github.com/CadeEvs/FrostyToolsuite)*

 # Credits
-- Jaycensolo (Jay has been a great help in testing almost everything this Tool does)
+- Jaycensolo - Jay has been a great help in testing almost everything this Tool does
-- Somers (Made an enormous mod for FIFA 21 and really put this tool to the test)
+- Somers - Made an enormous mod for FIFA 21 and really put this tool to the test
 - [Aranaktu](https://github.com/xAranaktu) - This man is a legend, helped me learn about SDK Generation and Memory Reading.
 - [Frosty Tool](https://frostytoolsuite.com/) development team.
 All the `original code` for `FrostySdk`,`SDK Generator` and `Modding` came decompilation of their Toolsuite using ILSpy in 2019.
 As of September 2022, Frosty Toolsuite is open source on [GitHub](https://github.com/CadeEvs/FrostyToolsuite)